iben12/vscode-docker-remote/README.md

 If you start the server, you will notice that the port opened by the application (3000) is automatically forwarded to your `localhost`.
 You can open it in your browser just as it was running on your local machine.

 When it comes to debugging, you can start a Debugger Terminal from the _Run_ pane or in the Terminal panel.
-Set your breakpoints and start the application or run the tests.
-Debug just works.
+Set your breakpoints (Hint: `src/server.js:7`) and start the application or run the tests.
+Debugging just works.

 Extensions (ex. linting/formatting tools) can be installed into the remote VS Code instance as well.
-This can be done either from the Extensions pane using _Install in Dev Conatiner_ button or _Add to .devcontainer.json_ from the context menu.
+This can be done either from the Extensions pane using _Install in Dev Container_ button or _Add to .devcontainer.json_ from the context menu.
 In this setup `eslint` and `prettier` are added.

 ---
 ## Background
-My problem with the predifined setups was the performance.
-All of them `bind` mounts the source folder into the container, which usally contains the dependecies folder (`node_modules`, `vendor`, whatever it's called in your preferred language) as well.
-These tend to contain miriads of small files.
+My problem with the predefined setups was the performance.
+All of them `bind` mounts the source folder into the container, which usually contains the dependencies folder (`node_modules`, `vendor`, whatever it's called in your preferred language) as well.
+These tend to contain myriads of small files.

 If you are on Mac or Windows (unless your source code is inside the WSL 2 volume) keeping these files in sync between local and the VM Docker actually runs in is resource intensive and degrades performance pretty badly.
 You can try fiddle with [consistency](https://docs.docker.com/storage/bind-mounts/#configure-mount-consistency-for-macos) settings on MacOS, but it will not help much.
 Installing dependencies, building, or running tests (generally file i/o heavy operations) are very slow compared to running locally.